 Composer Chris Rogerson has been hailed as a “confident, fully-grown composing talent” (The Washington Post) whose music has “virtuosic exuberance” and “haunting beauty” (The New York Times).
 He has received commissions and performances from orchestras including the San Francisco Symphony, Atlanta Symphony, Kansas City Symphony, Milwaukee Symphony, Houston Symphony, and New Jersey Symphony.
-His collaborators in chamber music include the Attacca, Brentano, Dover, JACK, and Jasper Quartets, as well as violinist Ida Kavafian, pianist Anne-Marie McDermott, clarinetist David Shifrin, and distinguished members of the Guarneri and Orion Quartets.
-He is currently serving as Composer-in-Residence at the Amarillo Symphony; the orchestra commissions and premieres a new work by Mr. Rogerson each season.
-This season, they premiere his clarinet concerto entitled “Four Autumn Landscapes” with soloist Anthony McGill, as well as a new orchestral work.
+His collaborators in chamber music include the Attacca, Brentano, Dover, JACK, and Jasper Quartets, as well as violinist Ida Kavafian, pianist Anne-Marie McDermott, clarinetists David Shifrin and Anthony McGill, and distinguished members of the Guarneri and Orion Quartets.
+Most recently, he served as the 2014-2016 Composer-in-Residence at the Amarillo Symphony.

 Mr. Rogerson’s music has also been performed by the Atlanta Symphony Orchestra, Spokane Symphony Orchestra, Charlotte Symphony, Rogue Valley Symphony, Aspen Concert Orchestra, Grand Rapids Symphony, Cabrillo Festival Orchestra, Curtis Symphony Orchestra, the VERGE ensemble, the Prism Saxophone Quartet, Third Angle New Music Ensemble, and the Norfolk Contemporary Ensemble.
 He has held residencies at the MacDowell Colony, Yaddo, the Ucross Foundation in Wyoming, and the Copland House.
 As the 2010-12 Young Concert Artists Composer-in-Residence, two works were commissioned by YCA and premiered in the Young Concert Artists Series in New York and at the Kennedy Center.

-Recipient of the 2012 Charles Ives Scholarship from the American Academy of Arts and Letters, Mr. Rogerson has also won the 2013 and 2014 BMI Student Composer Awards, the New York Art Ensemble 2010 Composition Competition, the 2009 Presser Music Award, the 2008 Morton Gould Young Composer Award from ASCAP, and has prizes from the National Foundation for the Advancement of the Arts, the National Association for Music Education, and “counter)induction,” a composer/performer collective.
-He was a Fellow at the MacDowell Colony in 2011; the Aspen Music Festival in 2010, where he won the 2011 Jacob Druckman Award; Yale School of Music’s Norfolk New Music Workshop in 2008; the Young Composer-in-Residence at the Music from Angel Fire Festival in 2009; and was a guest composer at the Vivace String Camp in 2009 and the Chautauqua Institute in 2008.
-He is a co-founder and Artistic Director of Kettle Corn New Music, a concert series held at the DiMenna Center in New York City.
+Recipient of the Charles Ives Scholarship from the American Academy of Arts and Letters, Mr. Rogerson has also won the BMI Student Composer Awards, the New York Art Ensemble Composition Competition, the Presser Music Award, the Morton Gould Young Composer Award from ASCAP, and has prizes from the National Foundation for the Advancement of the Arts, the National Association for Music Education, and “counter)induction,” a composer/performer collective.
+He was a Fellow at the MacDowell Colony; the Aspen Music Festival, where he won the Jacob Druckman Award; Yale School of Music’s Norfolk New Music Workshop; the Young Composer-in-Residence at the Music from Angel Fire Festival; and was a guest composer at the Vivace String Camp and the Chautauqua Institute.
+He is a co-founder and Artistic Director of Kettle Corn New Music, a concert series of contemporary and classical music.

 Born in Amherst, New York, Mr. Rogerson started playing the piano at the age of two and the cello at eight.
 He studied at the Curtis Institute of Music, Yale School of Music, and Princeton University with Jennifer Higdon, Aaron Jay Kernis, Martin Bresnick, and Steve Mackey.
 Mr. Rogerson has participated in composition master classes with John Corigliano, Osvaldo Golijov, Michael Tilson Thomas, William Bolcom, Krystof Penderecki, and Christopher Theofanidis.
 Mr. Rogerson currently serves on the Musical Studies Faculty at the Curtis Institute of Music.